-A recent graduate of Marquette University Law School, Ms. Johnson has already acquired a multi-state perspective on family law.
-Ms. Johnson is licensed and admitted to the bar in both New Mexico and Wisconsin.
-In gaining these honors, Ms. Johnson starts her legal career keenly aware of the impact of jurisdiction on many family law matters.
+Ms. Johnson has a multi-state perspective on family law.
+Licensed and admitted to the bar in both New Mexico and Wisconsin, Ms. Johnson is keenly aware of the impact jurisdiction can have on many family law matters..

 - St. Thomas More Law Scholarship, 2014-2017

 - Boys & Girls Clubs of America & Marquette University Youth of the Year Scholar,2010-2014

 - National Money Matters Ambassador for Boys & Girls Clubs of America, 2010-2011